open-contracting/standard/docs/guidance/map/amendments.md

 Information about a contracting process will often change over time.

 Each time information changes, a new OCDS release ought to be published.
-The new release can either contain only newly published information or all the information valid at the time of publication (i.e. old information that is still valid and new information).
+The new release can contain information that was previously published, in addition to the new information.

 There are three kinds of changes: